meeque/tls-playground/README.md

 ### Certificate Utilities

-Utilities for dealing with [CSRs and certificates](cert/README.md) using openssl.
+Utilities for dealing with [CSRs and self-signed X.509 certificates](cert/README.md) using *OpenSSL*.

 ### Demo CAs

-Configuration samples and utilities for running [Certificate Authorities (CA)](ca/README.md) based on `openssl ca`.
+Configuration samples and utilities for running private [Certificate Authorities (CA)](ca/README.md) and signing certificates with it.

 ### ACME Utilities

-Configuation samples and utilities for obtaining certificates through the [ACME](acme/README.md) protocol using Certbot.
+Configuration samples and utilities for ordering certificates with the [ACME](acme/README.md) protocol using *Certbot* and *Let's Encrypt*.

 ### Demo Servers

-Demo [(web) servers](server/README.md) using various configurations and certificates.
+Demo [web servers](server/README.md) using various configurations and certificates.

 ### Demo Clients